Skip Ribbon Commands

 In April of 2007, after the error had been corrected, Buntin was released from prison.
 He had served 13 years in prison for a rape and robbery he didn’t commit, including two years after he was officially exonerated.

 Buntin later sued the county and the lawsuit was dismissed.
 He filed a malpractice lawsuit against his attorney and was awarded $225,000.
-After Indiana enacted a law in 2019 enabling wrongfully convicted defendants to seek compensation from the state, Buntin filed a claim and received $522,877 in 2023.
+After Indiana enacted a law in 2019 enabling wrongfully convicted defendants to seek compensation from the state, Buntin filed a claim and was awarded $522,877 in 2023.

 Summary courtesy of the Innocence Project, http://www.innocenceproject.org/.
 Reproduced with permission.